AxSpA Pain Management

 My body HATES ice.
 When I use ice, it makes my pain worse and causes me to tense up.
 I tried a topical cream called ‘Biofreeze.’
 Again, this was not for me.
 This topical made my spasms a million times worse.
 But I have heard great reviews from people who use and love it.
 Many people use ice packs or even have ice baths!
 Once again, everyone is different.
 This may or may not work for you.

-Editor's note: Stay tuned for more pain tips from Ali in Part 2 of her article, to be posted soon!
+Editor's note: You can read more pain tips from Ali in Part 2 of her article!

 Does reading AxSpA patient stories help you in your journey?